paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 - maybe look at IS to.
 Lots of random memory accesses is the expectation

 ## Questions
-- How do I resolve the "relocation truncated to fit" issue?
-  - do we even need to worry abou the biggest problem class?
 - measuring with vTune
   - good to still continue on laptop? or should I just use laptop for dev and then use chameleon
     - difference in machines could matter...
       - More cores = more L3 cache
       - teasing out the differences this makes will require careful understanding of how we generate diagram and what the benchmark does
       - bandwidth to processor speed ration will also change (flop to bandwidth ratio)
-    - add something to JSOn with basic hardware info
+    - add something to JSON with basic hardware info

 # 2020-10-07 through 2020-10-14
 ## Accomplishments